 Traffic fines start at $75 for a first offense and get progressively higher for subsequent offenses.
 A driver will face a misdemeanor if, while violating this law, he or she causes an accident that results in bodily injury.
 This is bumped up to a felony if the accident victim dies.
 Despite the fines and risk of serious prison time, many drivers are determined to violate the law anyway.

 Injuries You May Suffer In A Texting While Driving Accident

 The dangers of texting while driving can’t be emphasized enough.
-It causes drivers to speed, swerve, drift between lanes, run stop lights and stop signs, and more.
-Vehicles usually don’t slow down because the driver isn’t thinking to use the brakes; to the contrary, they often speed up.
+It causes drivers to speed, swerve, drift between lanes, run stoplights and stop signs, and more.
+Vehicles usually don’t slow down because the driver isn’t thinking to use the brakes; on the contrary, they often speed up.
 This leads to accidents that cause serious injuries such as:

 - Cuts and bruises

 - Spinal cord and nerve damage